nickaguilos/sendmagazine/_posts/2018-07-19-wiyb-yoshi.md

 <strong>Send:</strong> Have your previous Skwamas broken already? <br>
 <strong>Yoshi:</strong> No, they’re on rotation.
 If they’re wearing out, I bring the shoes to the resole company.
 I only have one Skwama that is not yet worn out. <br>
 <strong>Send:</strong> When you buy gear for mountaineering or sport climbing, what do you look for? <br>
 <strong>Yoshi:</strong> Recently, [I’ve been looking at] function for climbing gear.
 For example, for quickdraw I bought it for ice climbing and free climbing because it is easy to unclip and [it is] very light.
 So I chose this but now I shifted to more sport climbing so I have more options.
-So I think I will buy another one now because i choose climbing gear by the function.
+So I think I will buy another one now because I choose climbing gear by the function.

 <em>This article has been edited and condensed</em>